So you’ve just landed in Sri Lanka ready for the adventure of a lifetime, and now you need to know how to get from Colombo to Ahangama.

 Getting a taxi from Colombo to Ahangama

-The easiest and fastest way to get to Ahangama from Colombo is to book a private taxi.
+The easiest and most convenient way to get to Ahangama from Colombo is to book a private taxi.
 As I mentioned earlier in this post the distance between Colombo and Ahangama is approximately 158.5 KM.

 How to book a taxi in Sri Lanka